Watson-Creative/watson-chatbot/README.md

 ### Customizing the Chat Icon Color

-The chat bubble icon color can be customized using CSS.
-Add the following to force a specific color:
+The chat bubble icon color is customized in `styles.css`:

 ```css
 /* Force chat icon color */